-Namely, the institutional structure is more often than not encumbered by tripled representation of functions for certain positions [i.e. Prime Minister]: (1) the official administrative scope of the institutional role assigned to an individual, (2) the symbolic significance assigned to the role based on the historical dominance of the individual approach over the institutional one, (3) an individual human agency of the person who holds the position.
+Namely, the institutional structure is more often than not encumbered by tripled representation of functions for certain positions [i.e. Prime Minister]: (1) the official administrative scope of the institutional role assigned to an individual, (2) the symbolic significance assigned to the role based on the historical dominance of the individual approach over the institutional one, (3) the individual human agency of the person who holds the position.

-This is especially evident when an official engagement of the institution in local networking depends on the role of its executive officer.
-For example, the activities of the Urban Planning Institute are often molded according to predominantly managerial or professional approach of its lead, in which sense the whole duty of the institution varies from consultative to managerial tasks at the city level.5
+This is especially evident when the official engagement of the institution in local networking depends on the role of its executive officer.
+For example, the activities of the Urban Planning Institute are often molded according to the predominantly managerial or professional approach of its lead, in which sense the entire duty of the institution varies from consultative to managerial tasks at the city level.5

-However, another important figuration is a parallel decision-making structure installed in Serbian institutional framework through the political party individuals who perform certain institutional duties.
-Political party usually sets its own party staff at high public positions, so that they, as public officers, make important decisions in the public domain.
-But, on the other, they are subordinate to the party interests through the party hierarchy and they introduce their political party reasoning into public-interest decision-making.
+However, another important figuration is the parallel decision-making structure installed in the Serbian institutional framework through the individuals of a political party who perform certain institutional duties.
+The political party usually sets its own party staff at high public positions, so that they, as public officers, make important decisions in the public domain.
+But, on the other hand, they are subordinate to the party interests through the party hierarchy and they introduce their political party reasoning into public-interest decision-making.
 6 Another layer of importance for human agency is added by an overlap of jurisdictions from local and international professionals.
-New market conditions have brought in international corporate capital with their own business conducts and rules, and installed it in the local market in Serbia.
-Namely, there is an substantial subordination of tasks from international to local personnel.
-While foreign architects, engineers, project teams perform all 5According to an interviewee, based on the attitude of its executive officer, the Urban Planning Institute may take up an active role in directing interventions and advising the city authorities upon strategies and
+New market conditions have brought in international corporate capital with their own business conduct and rules, and installed them into the local market in Serbia.
+Namely, there is a substantial subordination of tasks from international to local personnel.
+While foreign architects, engineers, project teams perform all 5According to an interviewee, based on the attitude of its executive officer, the Urban Planning Institute may take an active role in directing interventions and advising the city authorities on strategies and

 plans

-6An interviewee gave the example of the public money spending to accommodate private interests, while the financial structure of political parties in Serbia is still non-transparent and there is no legal means to investigate it Kucina interview 2013.7.
+6An interviewee gave the example of the public money spent to accommodate private interests, while the financial structure of political parties in Serbia is still non-transparent and there is no legal means to investigate it Kucina interview 2013.7.

-designs, calculations and decision-making, Serbian enterprises and professionals work only to adjust it to the local requirements and standards with a significant restrictions even in this domain8 BWP interview.
-Even more important may seem that different business model traditions [socialist ”to have the work done” among local professionals comparing to profit-oriented approaches from the foreign ones] influence their respective financial and managerial arrangements with the investor and in this manner direct the course and the implementation of projects.
+designs, calculations and decision-making, Serbian enterprises and professionals primarily work to adjust those to local requirements and standards with significant restrictions even in this domain8 BWP interview.
+Even more important, it appears that different business model traditions [the socialist ”to have the work done” among local professionals compared to profit-oriented approaches from the foreign professionals] influence their respective financial and managerial arrangements with the investor and in this manner direct the course and the implementation of projects.

-”The politicians in Serbia become blinded by power and benefices for less than a year of working as party staff in the public domain”
+”The politicians in Serbia become blinded by power and benefits after less than a year of working as party staff in the public domain” (Interviewee X)

-Documents An additional interventionist role in terms of ”localizing the global”
+Documents: An additional interventionist role in terms of ”localizing the global”

-2005 is put to work through different unfold of the agreements and projects in Serbian setting comparing to that of the others.
-For example, Serbian urban framework does not recognize a legally binding role of a Master plan.
-Without discussing its political and economic articulation in the local context, the Belgrade Water Project obviously features at a source of new urban regulations.
+2005 is put to work through different approaches to the implementation of agreements and projects in the Serbian setting compared to that of others.
+For example, the Serbian urban framework does not recognize the legally binding role of a Master plan.
+Without discussing the political and economic articulation in the local context, the Belgrade Water Project obviously features as a source of new urban regulations.
 And as such, it extensively influences land use and property management in Serbia.9